agmsmith/NthPongWars/README.md

 [SourceCode/nabu/main.c](SourceCode/nabu/main.c) file for the command line to use and how to compile the data files.

+Also have a look at [the Blog](NthPongWarsBlog.html) for the procedure for setting up Z88DK, NABU-LIB (a custom version) and the rest of the development environment.

 ## License

 The public version of the reputation system is licensed under the GNU General